BWC Motto

 • The person who buys or pays for the instrument which kills; as also the person who takes a commission on such a transaction.

-• The person, who breeds, sells, buys, traps, etc any creature for slaughter.
+• The person who breeds, sells, buys, traps, etc any creature for slaughter or exploits them.
+(Includes dairy and livestock farming.)

-• The person, who watches the killing or indirectly supports the person who does it by way of monetary investment or otherwise.
-(Includes animal welfare organizations which practice ‘mercy’ killing.)
+• The person who watches the killing or indirectly supports the person who does it by way of monetary investment or otherwise.
+(Includes animal welfare organizations which practice ‘mercy’ killing.
+And those who earn blood money from companies involved in animal products.)

 • The person who eats or utilizes the carcass or even its by-products.
 (Flesh, bones, leather, etc.)